 Your head is the most complex area of your body.
 This is due to the hundreds of anatomical parts that are packed into the relatively small area of your head.

-Most patients with a headache, TMJ, or facial pain have been treated by many physicians, dentists, chiropractors, massage therapists, and Physical Therapists before they are seen in our clinic.
-Most of these practitioners, despite their best intent, focus treatment on one area to get you pain relief.
+Most patients with a headache, temporomandibular joint (TMJ), or facial pain have been treated by many physicians, dentists, chiropractors, massage therapists, and Physical Therapists before they are seen in our clinic.
+Most of these practitioners, despite their best intentions, focus treatment on one area to get you pain relief.
 Dentists focus on your teeth and bite.
 Chiropractors, massage therapists, and most Physical Therapists focus on your neck.
 Physicians focus on medications.